RexRowan/qc/README.md

 ## Features

+- **JavaScript Frontend with Django Backend**: The platform utilizes a robust JavaScript frontend for interactive UIs and a powerful Django backend for handling data, user sessions, and progress tracking, creating a full-stack web application.

 - **Single Page Application (SPA)**: Our platform is built as an SPA, providing a fluid user experience with minimal page reloads.
 Navigate through content effortlessly as you explore quantum computing concepts.

 - **Hot Module Replacement (HMR)**: Development is streamlined with HMR, allowing for real-time updates during the development process without the need for full page refreshes.